 Here is to a safe and bountiful harvest season!

 Three Points of Contact

 The safest way to mount and dismount vehicles, equipment, and ladders is to maintain three points of constant contact.
-That means one hand and two feed, or two hands and one foot – at all times.
+That means one hand and two feet, or two hands and one foot – always.
 Anything less and you’re risking a fall.

 Common Mistakes to Avoid:

 • Never jump – you may land off balance or on an uneven surface and fall

 • Don’t climb down with something in your free hand – put it on the vehicle floor and reach up for it when you get to the ground.